 SHE BELIEVED SHE COULD SO SHE LIT THAT BITCH UP HERSELF.

-I get a lot of emails or direct messages on social media from women who are interested in starting a business, looking for advice or looking for something they can’t find.
+I get a lot of emails or direct messages on social media from people who are interested in starting a business, looking for advice or looking for something they can’t find.
 Sometimes its candle related and other times it’s unrelated to candle making.
 Generally, I answer but as of late, I’ve decided to stop this because it takes time to give thoughtful responses and besides time being money, precious time is taken away from all the tasks I must complete as a one woman ran business.

 Don’t get me wrong.
 Often, I recall how difficult and frustrating it was for me when I first dipped my toes into business.
 I’m talking about 2008 when I launched my jewelry business, had shitty graphics, and failed miserably type of toe dipping.
 10 years later with a list of failed ideas, I have something that has grown beyond my expectations, am still learning, and failing less miserably.
 But, I spend so much time and money implementing my ideas on my own that I can’t make myself easily accessible.
-So, I suspect that the women contacting me are missing something... they’re just not going for it.
-So, here are ten powerful tips to get you out of my DM’s and into action.
+So, I suspect that the people contacting me are missing something... they’re just not going for it.
+So, here are twelve powerful tips to get you out of my DM’s and into action.

 DEFINE YOUR GOALS AND GO FOR IT